 - I stress the importance of washing the involved skin at least twice daily and as soon as possible after sweating using the medicated cleansers.
 Pityrosporum yeast thrives in sweat and oil so skin should be kept as sweat and oil free as possible.

 - A low carb/low glycemic/low fat diet can support skin clearing because yeast organisms love carbs and oil.
 This is also the dietary recommendation I give my patients with acne vulgaris.

 Treatment To Unclog Clogged Pores And Blackheads

 - I have patients use products with one or several of the effective keratolytic skin care ingredients (keratolytics are ingredients that break up clumped dead skin cells).
 These include benzoyl peroxide, glycolic acid, salicylic acid or prescription retinoids like tretinoin (Retin A).
 These are used as cleansers or leave on products in treatment pads, lotions or creams.
 I choose the product depending on the person’s skin type and tolerance to these potentially harsh ingredients.
-Powerful professional strength keratolytics are found in my Back Acne Treatment Kit and Ultimate Acne Solutions Skin Care Kits as well as my Glycolic Acid Facial Treatment Kits and my Glytone Body Wash.
+Powerful professional strength keratolytics are found in my Back Acne Treatment Kit for the back and chest.
+Another alternative is my Glycolic Acid Body Kit. and Ultimate Acne Solutions Skin Care Kits as well as my Glycolic Acid Facial Treatment Kit

-- I recommend the use of exfoliating scrubs and sponges like the Salux Cloth, Buf Puf Body and Face Sponges and Replenix Scrub.
+- I recommend the use of exfoliating scrubs and sponges like the Salux Cloth, Buf Puf Body and Face Sponges and Bamboo and Clay Facial Scrub.
 These help remove surface dead skin and debris, and help medicated ingredients penetrate deeper into the pores.
-The Clarisonic Plus Professional Sonic Brush is also a wonderful tool for unclogging clogged pores and enhancing skin penetration of medicated ingredients.
+The Clarisonic Smart Profile Professional Sonic Brush is also a wonderful tool for unclogging clogged pores and enhancing skin penetration of medicated ingredients.